 National Drug Court Resource Center – your centralized, one-stop source for all things Drug Court.
 Funded by the Bureau of Justice Assistance, NDCRC is a collective repository of all vital Drug Court information; latest research findings, funding opportunities, trainings, breaking news and announcements.
 NDCRC provides up-to-date information, networking and support to all Drug Court practitioners, training providers, national partners, Drug Court clients and citizens nationwide, Alexandria, VA.

 National Family Court Watch Project – founded in 2004, it is the first known program to use a standardized observational instrument nationwide.
 We observe and report trends that the data collection reveals.
 The ultimate goal is to work with the public and judicial system to create methods and procedures that help resolve the problems we are finding in family courts across the country, Milford MI.

 National Judicial Education Program: A RIght to Justice for Victims – a project of Legal Momentum, NJEP educates judges and justice system professionals about the ways gender bias can be a factor across the spectrum of civil, criminal, family and juvenile law, and how to prevent it.
 To promote access to the justice system and equality for women and men in the courts, NJEP creates and presents model judicial curricula, publishes articles in the judicial and legal press, and supports state supreme court task forces on gender bias in the courts, New York, NY.

-National Judicial Institute on Domestic Violence – a dynamic partnership among the Office on Violence Against Women, Futures Without Violence and the National Council of Juvenile and Family Court Judges.
+National Judicial Institute on Domestic Violence – a dynamic partnership among Office on Violence Against Women, Futures Without Violence and National Council of Juvenile and Family Court Judges.
 The NJIDV provides highly interactive, skills-based domestic violence workshops for judges and judicial offices nationwide.